United We Fight, United We Win

 Transportation Assistance Program - Kidney Foundation of Ohio

-Alcohol & Other Drug (AoD) Services - Family & Community Services
+Addiction and Recovery Services - Family & Community Services

 Girls on the Run inspires girls to be joyful, healthy and confident using an experienced-based curriculum which creatively integrates running.
 The physical activity-based youth development program is designed specifically to meet the physical, emotional, mental and social needs of girls in 3rd – 8th grades.
 Girls on the Run is effective and appropriate for girls of all races, ethnicities, social standing, fitness level, family or economic situation.
 The format affords all girls the opportunity to be successful and girls with special physical and emotional needs are able to be involved.

 Helpline & Counseling - Townhall II

 Townhall II promotes the health, wellness, and recovery of individuals and communities through prevention, education, advocacy, intervention, and treatment.
 The vision of Townhall II is of a community with the support, resources, and skills to choose, achieve, and maintain the optimum health, safety, and security of all its citizens.
 Townhall II Emergency Services provides 24-hour services designed to respond to immediate needs of people in the Portage County area and to sustain the support systems of communities throughout Ohio.

 King Kennedy Community Center Adult Program - Family & Community Services